hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/3-Prerequisites-and-recommendations.md

 ## HiPay

-- Some operations require HiPay's assistance: please contact HiPay's Business IT Services for technical support on the <a href="https://support.hipay.com/" target="_blank”>HiPay Support Center</a>.
+- Some operations require HiPay's assistance: please contact HiPay's Business IT Services for technical support on the <a href="https://support.hipay.com/" target="_blank">HiPay Support Center</a>.
 - A HiPay account for the operator must be created beforehand.
 An email address that will not be used for another shop on the marketplace is required.
 - A good understanding of APIs for cash-out transactions may be useful: please refer to the *HiPay Marketplace - APIs overview* guide.